 II.
 Empathy is Serving:

 Consider another illustration.
-In a restaurant waiters and waitresses are always in the far bottom of the staff hierarchy.
-It’s them that take most of the blame because they interact with the customer at the ground level.
+In a restaurant waiters and waitresses are always at the far bottom of the staff hierarchy.
+It’s they that take most of the blame because they interact with the customer at the ground level.
 Should the dishwasher do a bad job the waiter is blamed.
-Should the customer think food isn’t delighting enough the waiter is blamed.
+Should the customer think the food isn’t delightful enough the waiter is blamed.
 Should the chair isn’t comfortable the waiter is blamed.

-Likewise in comparison to preaching ministry work at the tables was definitely a difficult and an insignificant task.
+Likewise in comparison to preaching ministry work at the table was definitely a difficult and insignificant task.
 Probably everybody in the church respected the apostles who stood in the spotlight while the delegates at the tables were not.
 Still, these men must have worked hard to please the complainants.